 Before I write a novel, I plan and plot it out.
 To me, planning and plotting is like creating your map before going on a road trip.
 Unlike Plotters, I don’t want to map out every single stop along the way; but unlike Pantsers, I also don’t want to take off and not know where I’m going to end up.

 I’m somewhere in the middle.
 I like to know when and where I’m leaving from, what my final destination is, and some major stops along the way.
 I leave the rest of the trip to be discovered each day.

 I’m almost finished planning and plotting my Seven Dudes novel.
 Like so many stories, it’s been floating around in my head for years.
-Eleven, in fact.
-I first came up with the idea of a suspense story inspired by Snow White and the Seven Dwarves back in 2005.
+Eleven years, in fact.
+I first came up with the idea of a suspense story inspired by Snow White back in 2005.
 Now that I’m a full-time writer, it’s the novel that I most want to write.
 It’s time to finally do it.

 - Back cover: This is what you’ll find on the back cover of my novel.
 It’s a short, punchy summary that gives the reader just enough information to know what the story’s about and to want to read it.
 Having this written before I write my novel keeps me focused on the end goal while I’m writing.
 For details on how I wrote the back cover for my first novel, The Contenders, go here.

 - Character bible: In the past, I used to write tons of details about each character including what they look like, what they wear, their favorite foods, their astrological sign, etc., but now I just identify an actor or actress that reminds me of my character and I copy and paste their photo into my Word doc.
 Then, next to the photo, I write down the character’s greatest want, need, and fear.
 Sounds simple but it takes a lot of deep thinking.
 See the Pyramid Approach for tips on creating a character bible.